This is the top of this pageSite menu here

 By the way, what kind of school was the Gogakko?
 At the time of the Meiji Restoration, the new government took over the government in place of the Edo Shogunate.
 In order to prevent Japan from becoming a colony of the Western powers, the new government implemented a variety of policies to make Japan a strong first-class country on a par with the West.
 One of the pillars of this is educational reform, and we are working on the establishment of schools early on.

-In February 1879, the new government established the "Prefectural Order of Administration", which indicates the administrative policy of Tokyo Prefecture and each prefecture, and in this order, the establishment of schools in units of villages (administrative areas with multiple villages as a unit) was established.
+In February 1877, the new government established the ``prefectural order of administration'', which indicates the administrative policy of Tokyo Prefecture and each prefecture.
 Recommended.
 Local schools were established based on this.

 At that time, the Tama area belonged to Kanagawa Prefecture, and in 1871, an instruction was given to establish a local school within the prefecture.
 Fifteen schools were actually established according to this directive.
 In the neighborhood, Onoji School in Machida Onoji, Fudago School in Chofu, Yunoki School in Horinouchi Village, Takahata School in Takahata Village, Hino School in Hinojuku, and Mukogaoka School in Renkoji Village have been established.